ursi/alcalyn-hex/README.md

 - A functional test in auth.cy.ts needs at least one game in database to run fully.

+- On NixOS, you must run `Cypress` from the command line in the nix shell, then select the project with the GUI. `yarn test:e2e` will not work.

 ### Optimize js size

 ``` bash